pratik-iiitkalyani/Kubernates/k8s-setup.md

         -> kops update cluster dev.k8s.pratik.in --yes
         (* if we execute without --yes, it will not create cluster it just show us what all activity it can do

+     13. Validate your cluster

+        -> kops validate cluster

+     14. To get list of nodes

+        -> kubectl get nodes